nauam/nauam.github.com/docs/en/user-guide/job-options.md

 ### Restrictions

 Defines criteria on which input to accept or present.
 Option choices can be controlled using the "Enforced from values" restriction.
-When set "true", QW Control will only present a popup menu.
+When set "true", will only present a popup menu.
 If set "false", a text field will also be presented.
 Enter a regular expression in the "Match Regular Expression" field the _Job_ will evaluate when run.

 ### Requirement